isb-cgc/ISB-CGC-Webapp/README.md

 ## Configuring PyCharm

 PyCharm Pro can be used to run your Web Application as a native Django application.

+**NOTE:** PyCharm 2025 versions no longer include support for remote Python interpreters.
+Use 2024 or older!

 ### Setup